Moorish Morocco Tour Itinerary

 Friday 1 May – Public Holiday

 Soak in the slower pace after Fez with a walking tour of this famously blue-washed town.
-We’ll enjoy the Friday tradition of a couscous lunch in the medina included.
-The afternoon is free to explore, rest, or enjoy the town at your leisure.
+We’ll enjoy the Friday tradition of couscous lunch in the medina (included).
+The afternoon is free to explore, rest, or wander at your leisure.

 Day 9 – Chefchaouen